hannah-ronan/COMP4431-Project/README.md

 ## summary

 A local multiplayer platformer browser puzzle game with elementally themed animal-like characters.
-In the game the player will have to collect X amount of _ (token/keys/etc.).
+In the game the player will have to collect X amount of keys to progress.
-The players will have to cooperate and complete puzzles and tasks to collect all of the _ (keys,tokens,etc.).
+The players will have to cooperate and complete puzzles and tasks to complete the level.

 ### Controls